anunomac/mc-genai-backend-test/README.md

 Welcome to the GenAI-related code challenge for a full-stack developer.
-It's involves creating a simple web application that integrates an AI model to provide a sentimental analyses.
+It involves creating a simple web application that integrates a Generative AI model to provide a sentimental analyses.

 ## Objective
 Develop a web application that allows users to input text and receive a sentiment analysis score (positive, negative, neutral) using a pre-trained AI model.

 ## Backend
-Create a user interface with a **text input box** and a **submit button**.
-Display the sentiment score and a **textual** sentiment (e.g., "Positive", "Negative", "Neutral") upon submission

 Set up a POST REST API endpoint to handle the sentiment analysis requests.
-And, integrate with Generative AI through REST APIs and to perform the desired output.
+And, integrate a Generative AI model to perform the analysis and achieve the desired output.

 ### Technical Specifications
 Use the `app` solution folder to include the source code with .NET 6+ (Preferencial) or Node.js with Express.